Khemu1/Code-Clause-Internship-Recipe-Book-main/README.md

     npm install
     ```

-4. Install the Vite dependencies:
+4. Start the Vite dev server:
     ```bash
-    npm install vite
-    ```

-5. Start the Vite dev server:
-    ```bash
     npm run dev
     ```

-6. In a new terminal window, start the Express server:
+5. In a new terminal window, start the Express server:
     ```bash
     npm run serve
     ```